nervosnetwork/rfcs/rfcs/0000-wxorx-memory/0000-wxorx-memory.md

 ## Abstract

-This RFC suggests adding a new W^X memory feature into CKB VM hoping to simplify the VM implementaion significantly, while also improving the security of scripts running in CKB VM.
+This RFC suggests adding a new W^X memory feature into CKB VM hoping to simplify the VM implementation significantly, while also improving the security of scripts running in CKB VM.

 ## Motivation